Rosreestr: History

-The system was characterized by fragmentation which led inconsistencies and delays.
+The system was characterized by fragmentation, which led to inconsistencies and delays.

 In 1997, the Law of the Russian Federation "On State Registration of Rights to Real Estate and Transactions Therewith" was adopted.
 On January 1, 2000, the creation of a system of justice institutions for state registration of rights to real estate and transactions therewith in all subjects of the Russian Federation was completed.

 By Decree of the Russian president Vladimir Putin On the System and Structure of Federal Executive Authorities dated March 9, 2004 No. 314, the Federal Registration Service (Rosregistration) was established.

 By Decree of the President dated December 25, 2008 No. 1847, it was renamed the Federal Service for State Registration, Cadastre and Cartography (Rosreestr), a transition period is provided for the transfer of functions and powers to it from the abolished Federal Agency for Real Estate Cadastre (Rosnedvizhimost) and the Federal Agency for Geodesy and Cartography (Roskartografiya).
 On March 1, 2009, the transition period was completed.

 Following its inception, Rosreester was responsible for two registries: the EGRP (rights registry) and GKN (cadastre).
 In 2017, with the adoption of Federal Law No. 218-FZ, these two registries were unified into EGRN, which Rosreestr administers.

 The administrative regulations for the work of Rosreestr were approved by Order of the Ministry of Economic Development of Russia dated June 7, 2017 No. 278 "On approval of the Administrative Regulations of the Federal Service for State Registration, Cadastre and Cartography for the provision of public services for state cadastral registration and (or) state registration of rights to real estate" and Order of Rosreestr dated June 18, 2019 No. P/0240 "On approval of the Administrative Regulations for the implementation of state land supervision by the Federal Service for State Registration, Cadastre and Cartography".